LhonRafaat/tsm-bot/README.md

-# tag-application-bot
+# tsm-bot

-A discord bot I made for our game team (iDF).
+A discord bot made to work as a notification middleware between discord and my nestjs app